treeman/jonashietala/posts/2014-04-25-ludum_dare_29_entry.markdown

 tags: Ludum Dare
 ---

-After months of procrastrination it is time for me to enter [Ludum Dare](http://www.ludumdare.com/compo/) again!
+After months of procrastination it is time for me to enter [Ludum Dare](http://www.ludumdare.com/compo/) again!

 I am totally unprepared, but I did setup a setup which actually compiles.
 I never got audio to run but hopefully I can manage something.